bkavlak/rumi-verse-builder/src/content/blog/theoria/shakespeare-modern-interpretation.md

 ## Audience Response

 What continues to amaze me is how audiences respond when we get it right.
-The gasp when they realize Iago's manipulation, the tears during Cordelia's final scene, the laughter at the Mechanicals' play – these reactions prove that great theater is timeless.
+The gasp when they realize Iago's manipulation, the tears during Cordelia's final scene, the laughter at the Mechanicals' play – these reactions prove that great theoria is timeless.

 ## Looking Forward

-The future of classical theater lies in fearless interpretation while maintaining respect for the source material.
+The future of classical theoria lies in fearless interpretation while maintaining respect for the source material.
 We must be archaeologists and revolutionaries simultaneously – uncovering the treasures of the past while making them shine for the present.

-*This post reflects on my recent work directing "Hamlet" and "King Lear" for the Downtown Theater Collective.*
+*This post reflects on my recent work directing "Hamlet" and "King Lear" for the Downtown Theoria Collective.*